-Erich is concluding his 18th year as Assistant Head of School for Development and External Relations at Columbus Academy, also serving as an Upper School Advisor for nearly 15 years, which he loves.
+Erich Hunker '81 has been the Assistant Head of School for Development and External Relations at Columbus Academy since 1999, and also serves as an upper school advisor.
 Erich’s current position at Academy involves day-to-day management of the school's fundraising, alumni relations, marketing and communications programs, as well as executive-level administrative decision making.
 In his early years at CA, Erich was also the pitching coach for the middle school baseball team, a role he greatly enjoyed.
-A 1981 graduate of Academy, Erich was born and raised in Columbus, Ohio, and as a child aspired to work in law enforcement.
+Erich was born and raised in Columbus, Ohio, and as a child aspired to work in law enforcement.
 That dream came true as after college Erich worked for three years as a Special Agent with the Criminal Division of the Ohio Attorney General’s Office.
 Erich then moved into non-profit management and leadership where he worked exclusively for independent schools and in the zoo and aquarium field.
 Outside of his role at CA, Erich enjoys spending time with family, traveling, and serving on the boards for both The Dawes Arboretum and the Association of Fundraising Professionals.

 Erich’s favorite thing about Columbus Academy